-A Black and Tan beer is equal parts of stout and pale ale, with the stout floated on top.
+Black and Tan layered beer drink is equal parts of stout and pale ale, with the stout floated on top.

 By definition Black and Tan is a layered beer cocktail.
 Possibly the most famous layered drink in the world.